Missing Florida woman found dead in car trunk in Tennessee; search underway for suspect: reports

 Investigators say they believe Primavere’s body was then transported to Tennessee, the Tennessean of Nashville reported.

-Police in Tennessee had obtained a warrant to search the car, owned by Courtney Dawn Gibson, who is now being sought by police after last being seen Sunday, the newspaper reported.
+Police in Tennessee had obtained a warrant to search the car, owned by Gibson, who is now being sought by police after last being seen Sunday, the newspaper reported.

 Gibson was hired to babysit a child of the landlord at the house where Primavere was renting a room, police said.